 - Google the company which you are interested in and check their website.
-Does it look legit?.
+Does it look legit?
 You can add the word “scam” to the search keywords.
-It is possible that past cases of fraud by that certain company have already been described on the Internet and listed in someone’s blacklist.
-If they are real companies, you can find their export records from many export data’s websites, such as import genius, tradesns, tradesparq, panjiva, etc.
+It is possible that past cases of fraud by that certain company have already been described on the Internet and listed on someone’s blacklist.
+If they are real companies, you can find their export records from many export data websites, such as import genius, tradesns, tradesparq, panjiva, etc.

 - Only buy from gold suppliers and look for suppliers with Trade Assurance

 - Shop around.
 Is one supplier way cheaper than everyone else?
 If so they should probably be avoided.

 - Pay attention to e-mail addresses.
 What is their email?
 Is it “@gmail” or “@companyname”?
 An e-mail sent from [email protected] should make you think twice, as special economic zones don’t use free e-mail accounts…